youssef-from-udacity/Jiblia/README.md

-website recommended by my mentor Mahdi to practice front-end developer skills
+website recommended by my mentor Mehdi to practice front-end developer skills

 to a Create Jiblia App project: